HackBulgaria/Programming101-Ruby/week02/2-Vector/README.md

   end

   def +(other)
+    # Return a new Vector2D that represents the result
     # Your code goes here.
   end

   def -(other)
+    # Return a new Vector2D that represents the result
     # Your code goes here.
   end

   def *(scalar)
+    # Return a new Vector2D that represents the result
     # Your code goes here.
   end

   def /(scalar)
+    # Return a new Vector2D that represents the result
     # Your code goes here.
   end